lisaorth/lisaorth/README.md

 - 👀 I’m interested in generative art and queer culture
 - 🌱 I’m currently always learning more in p5
 - 💞️ I’m looking to collaborate with the universe through the use of the random() function
-- 📫 How to reach me ... hit me up on twitter lisaorthstudio
+- 📫 How to reach me ... hit me up on twitter @lisaorthstudio or my website lisaorth.xyz

 <!---
 lisaorth/lisaorth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.